thomas-j-back/utinerary-database/README.md

 # utinerary-database
 Database setup/configuration for Utinerary application.
-Setup in postgresa.
+Setup in postgres.